crystal-lang/crystal-book/database/connection.md

 cnn.close
 ```

-It’s worth mentioning that the method returns a `DB::Connection` object.
-Although more specifically, it returns a `MySql::Connection` object, it doesn’t matter because all types of connections should be polymorphic.
+It's worth mentioning that the method returns a `DB::Connection` object.
+Although more specifically, it returns a `MySql::Connection` object, it doesn't matter because all types of connections should be polymorphic.
 So hereinafter we will work with a `DB::Connection` instance, helping us to abstract from specific issues of each database engine.

 When creating a connection _manually_ (as we are doing here) we are responsible for managing this resource, and so we must close the connection when we are done using it.
 Regarding the latter, this little details can be the cause of huge bugs!
 Crystal, being _a language for humans_, give us a more safe way of _manually_ creating a connection using blocks, like this: